Topics Map > University of Chicago > IT Services > Accounts, Identity, & Security > Security

 IT Services may call or email to ask for additional information to validate any request before approval.
 The CM system sends updates via email to the requester at various stages of the process.
 Once IT Services approves the request the Certificate Authority will review then issue it to you via email.
 If the CA has any questions about the certificate request we will work with them on your behalf for a resolution.
 Typically you will receive a signed certificate via email in 2-4 business days from the time your request is received and any necessary validation has been completed.

-For more information about next steps please consult Digital Certificate - Install and Use a Server SSL Certificate.
-If you have questions email email@example.com.
+For more information about next steps please consult Digital Certificate - Install and Use a Server SSL Certificate and read the instructions in the "Enrollment" email you receive from cert-manager.com.
+If you have questions about the process or difficulty using the self-enrollment request form please email email@example.com.

 How can I create a CSR in Microsoft IIS without removing the current certificate?